Mathics3/mathics-development-guide/docs/extending/code-overview/evaluation.rst

-Broad description of the Rewrite/Apply/Eval Process
+Broad Description of the Rewrite/Apply/Eval Process
 ===================================================

 The top-level evaluation performs time and evaluation process